Once you have decided to do a project and settled on a topic, you need to find a supervisor.

 Bachelor / Final Report:

 30 hours (15 extra hours of guidance are given at both the second and third examination attempt for the thesis)

 7,5 ETCS and 15 ECTS: 5 and 10 hours respectively.

-The number of hours given is per student.
+The number of hours given is per project.
 They include the supervisor's preparation and meetings with the student(s); including the exam.
 However, you should always discuss mutual expectations for the supervision sessions with your supervisor.

 If you cannot find a supervisor for your project